 - Gradually add remaining flour until completely combined and the dough is sticky and cohesive and pulling away from the sides of the bowl as you mix.

 - Brush a large bowl with olive oil and place your dough in the bowl.
-Cover bowl tightly with plastic wrap and place in a warm place and allow it to rise for 30 minutes or until doubled in size.
+Cover bowl tightly with plastic wrap and place in a warm place and rise for 30 minutes or until doubled.

 - Once the dough is finished rising, preheat your oven to 425F and line a pizza pan with parchment paper and set aside.

 - Gently deflate the dough with your hands and transfer to a clean, lightly floured surface.
 Dust dough with additional flour and use a rolling pin to roll out to 12″ wide circle.
 Transfer to prepared pizza pan and roll over the edges to form a crust.
 Brush the whole surface of the crust with olive oil and then add your Margherita Pizza Toppings.

 MARGHERITA PIZZA TOPPINGS: